What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 A delivery exception is when a package is temporarily stalled in transit for an unforeseen reason, which could delay when it arrives at its destination.

-Also known as a shipping exception, these incidents happen for a variety of reasons but are usually unexpected (ranging from completely out of the blue, to sometimes preventable reasons).
+Also known as a shipping exception, these incidents happen for a variety of reasons (ranging from completely uncontrollable to sometimes preventable) but are usually unexpected.

-Note: A delivery exception does not necessarily mean the shipment will be late but that there was a roadblock (sometimes literally) that physically had an unplanned effect on delivery or required attention at some point along the journey.
+Note: A delivery exception does not necessarily mean the shipment will be late but that there was an issue that had an unplanned effect on delivery or required attention at some point along the journey.

 How delivery exceptions affect your business

 Ecommerce businesses know firsthand how troublesome delivery exceptions can be.
-Below are a few of the reasons they have a direct impact — and why ecommerce businesses need to be prepared and have a system for dealing with delivery exceptions.
+Below are a few of the ways delivery exceptions directly impact your business, and why ecommerce businesses should take them seriously.

 Reduced customer satisfaction